raghav111104/whatsapp-gdrive-assistant/README.md

 * You can expand this to support uploads, renames, or reminders.
 * AI summarization works only on readable text content.
+* You must import the workflow manually from the UI using `workflow.json`.